-Campaigns are the core entity marketers work with in Talon.One.
-Each campaign is made up of a name and a ruleset.
+Campaigns are the core entity marketers interact with in Talon.One.
+Each campaign is defined by at least one rule.

 Rules may use both aggregated data and data from the current request to make their decisions.
-They may also combine predicates on this data using arbitrary boolean logic.
 For example, a rule might have a condition of customer is Canadian AND has completed an order with a total value over $100 AND last order was more than 90 days ago.
 The effects that may be taken when a rule matches include updating profile/session data, setting discounts, returning customer-facting messages, or sending requests to pre-defined external APIs.

 A campaign also contains a pool of coupons.
-These coupons act like tickets: they have an associated code and usage limit, and campaigns can react when one of their coupon codes is included in a customer sessions "coupon" attribute.
 Coupons may also have arbitrary attributes associated with them, such as the ID of a particular customer for a personalized coupon code, or a region code for coupons that are only valid in certain areas.
 It's important to understand that the enforcement of these constraints is the responsibility of the ruleset and not the coupon.

 While campaigns, rulesets, and coupons are most commonly created manually in our Campaign Manager application, it is also possible to create and manage them programmatically via the Management API.
 See the Management API reference for more details.